Contact Information

 -

 You can use our library catalog, OneSearch, to search for specific journals.
 To access OneSearch, go to the COS homepage, and click on the Library/LRC tab.
-Click on the blue box titled, “OneSearch.”
+A menu will appear and you can click on the blue box titled, “OneSearch” to access our library catalog.

 -

-In the search bar, type the name of the journal (ex: Wall Street Journal).
+In the search bar, enter the name of the journal (ex: Wall Street Journal).
 Some journals may have specific names in OneSearch; for example, The New York Times is listed as "The New-York Times"; however, the Los Angeles Times appears as "Los Angeles Times (Online)."
-Make sure to double-check the spelling of the journal.
+Make sure to double-check your spelling of the journal.

 -